kliegr/rule-length-project/README.md

 experiments/stats                            # result of statistical analysis on various subsets of the data experiments/summary.csv                      # the final overview of the results
 ```
+## Further documentation: experiment_summary_digest.xlsx
+The excel file `experiment_summary_digest.xlsx` provides further documentation on the analysis scripts as well as annotation guidelines.
+It also presents overview of the statistical analysis of the results.